grinnell-cs/csc151-dh/_eboards/eboard07-1.md

 (test-equal? "all negative" (median-of-three -3 -5 -4) -4)
 ```

+Note: TPS is "Think, Pair, Share" (or Talk to Person Sitting nearby)

+Note: TLA is a Three Letter Acronym

 Which do you prefer?
 Why?
 (TPS)

+* The one with the direct conditionals (very popular)
+    * We did it
+    * Easiest to read
+* Minmax (about six)
+    * "It's the one I came up with"
+    * "It's really short"
+    * I managed to avoid conditionals on a lab about conditionals.
+* Nested if (3)
+    * It's efficient
+    * My brain "learns differently" so that's how I tend to write things
+* The mathy one
+    * I didn't write it that way and it let me think differently

 What hasn't Sam tested?
 (TPS)

+* Inexact numbers.
+Sometimes weird things happen with inexact numbers.

 ### Gradescope notes